dducsw/cdc-cqrs/README.md

 ### 📌 Short Description of the Project (Based on the Diagram)

-This is a **real-time data synchronization and analytics pipeline** using CDC and CQRS:
+This is a **data synchronization and analytics pipeline** using CDC and CQRS:

 1. **PostgreSQL** – Primary transactional data store (write model).
 2. **Debezium** – Captures real-time change events (CDC) from PostgreSQL WAL logs.